What’s the reason for earning a Master’s degree?

-This is another role in the medical niche that requires an Master’s degree.
-The CRNAs administers anesthesia to the patients before surgical and diagnostic procedures.
+This is another role in the medical niche that requires a Master’s degree.
+The CRNAs administer anesthesia to the patients before surgical and diagnostic procedures.
 After surgery, they are responsible for the patient’s pain management and oversee their recovery.

-Most hospitals require at least an Master’s degree from a specialized nurse anesthesia educational program.
+Most hospitals require at least a Master’s degree from a specialized nurse anesthesia educational program.
 A Bachelor’s degree in nursing is not enough.

 The median salary is currently at $65K, and the maximum reaches $92K per year.
 That’s not bad at all.